project-tsurugi/shirakami/README.md

 * CMake `>= 3.10`
 * C++ Compiler `>= C++17`
-* build related libararies - on Ubuntu, you can install with following command:
+* Build related libararies - on Ubuntu, you can install with following command:

 ```sh
 # clone this repository